Montreal Alouettes: Post-Anthony Calvillo era (2014–2018)

 On February 24, 2014, the Alouettes named former Edmonton Eskimos and Calgary Stampeders coach Tom Higgins as the 21st head coach in franchise history.
 Higgins coached the Eskimos against the Alouettes in both the 90th and 91st Grey Cup games.
 The Alouettes finished with a .500 record, qualifying for the playoffs.
-After dismantling the BC Lions in a crossover match the Alouettes were beaten by the Tiger-Cats 40-24.
+After dismantling the BC Lions 50-17 in an East Semi-final crossover match, the Alouettes were beaten by the Tiger-Cats 40–24.

 On May 22, 2015, Michael Sam signed a two-year contract with the Alouettes.
 The signing made him the first openly gay player in the CFL's history.
-Michael Sam left the team after dressing for one game.
+However, Michael Sam left after one game.
 On August 21, 2015, owner Robert Wettenhall announced he had relieved Tom Higgins of his head coaching responsibilities and that general manager Jim Popp would take over the duties of head coach.
 The 2015 season was a difficult one for the Alouettes, due to injuries to starting QB Jonathan Crompton, the Alouettes went through five different quarterbacks including two rookies Rakeem Cato, and Brandon Bridge, before trading for veteran Kevin Glenn.
-By that time the quarterback shuffle had taken its toll on the team and they finished the year with a 6–12 record and missed the playoffs for the first time since both 1986 and their 1996 re-activation, their last year before folding on the eve of the 1987 season.
+By that time the quarterback shuffle had taken its toll on the team and they finished the year with a 6–12 record and missed the playoffs for the first time since 1986, their last year before folding on the eve of the 1987 season and the first time since their 1996 re-activation.

 The following season on September 19, 2016, Popp was relieved of his coaching duties, while remaining as the team's general manager.
 Jacques Chapdelaine was named interim head coach, becoming the first Quebec-born head coach in Alouettes' history.
 He was named the permanent coach on December 13, 2016.
 Kavis Reed took over duties as the team's new general manager.
-2016 was also another dismal year for the team, finishing with another losing record of 7-11.
-After a 3-8 start to the 2017 season, Chapdelaine was fired on September 13, 2017.
-The Alouettes ended the season with their worst record since reactivation, 3-15.
+2016 was a dismal year for the team, finishing with another losing record of 7–11.
+After a 3–8 start to the 2017 season, Chapdelaine was fired on September 13, 2017.
+The Alouettes ended the season with their worst record since reactivation, 3–15.

 On December 20, 2017, former Green Bay Packers head coach Mike Sherman was named the team's new head coach.
 Under Sherman the team suffered its fourth consecutive losing season, finishing the year with 5 wins and 13 losses.
 In the five seasons following Anthony Calvillo's retirement, the team won 30 games and lost 60.